ax-foundation/ax/README.md

 ## How AX1 Works

-1. User deposits SOL into the protocol
+1. A user deposits SOL as collateral
-2. AX is minted with fixed LTV (90%)
+2. AX is minted with a fixed LTV (90%)
-3. User uses AX freely
+3. AX can be freely used or traded
-4. Position is finalized in one of two ways:
+4. The position is finalized in one of two ways:
    - Voluntary redeem by the user
-   - Automatic buyback and burn by the protocol
+   - Automatic market buyback and burn by the protocol

-Every position **must** be finalized.
+Every position **must** reach final settlement.

 ---